 We accept any credit cards and PayPal.

 For preorders, we require a 50% deposit to hold your other.
 For all other orders, we require full payment before the salmon is shipped.
-If you choose to preorder a Monthly or Bi-Monthly Salmon Share, you'll pay a deposit to hold the share, then we'll set up a monthly auto-debit before your first share ships in September.
-Or, you can choose to pay the balance in full at that time.
+If you order a Monthly or Bi-Monthly Salmon Share, you will sign up for a monthly auto-debit at checkout.
+If you'd like to pay in full, please contact us and we will send you a custom invoice.